Echenique0702/adello.github.io/_posts/2019-05-12-One-Year-Adello.md

 So going into my second year, I would like to use our blog to take some of those nuggets from discussions within Adello and expand on them as blog articles on a more regular basis.

 And if you are a CTO in Germany and beyond, and some of what I wrote above resonates with you, ping me on [linkedin.com](https://www.linkedin.com/in/hlgr360/).
-Maybe there is a community out there which waits to be build.
+Maybe there is a community out there which waits to be built.

 Onwards, to infinity and beyond.